HIPAA Violations: Understanding the Risks and Penalties

 Most Common HIPAA violations

 HIPAA violation is a serious issue.
-To help you avoid this in the future, we have some common HIPAA violations you need to look out for:
+To help you avoid this in the future, here are 3 common HIPAA violations you need to look out for:

 For example, digitally-accessible medical records require proper security measures to ensure that medical staff or physicians do not accidentally access protected health information (PHI) they are not authorized to view.
 This could lead to the exposure of sensitive patient data.